bmc/scalasti/index.md

 ## Build Requirements

-Building the Scalasti library requires [SBT][].
+Building the Scalasti library requires [SBT][] 0.10.1 or better.
 Install SBT, as described at the SBT web site.

 ## Building Scalasti

 Assuming you have an `sbt` shell script (or .BAT file, for *\[shudder\]* Windows), first run:

-    sbt update

-That command will pull down the external jars on which the Scalasti library depends.
-After that step, build the library with:

     sbt compile test package